Cătălin Carp

-Cătălin Carp (born 20 October 1993) is a Moldovan professional footballer who plays as a defensive midfielder for Russian club Ufa.
+Cătălin Carp (born 20 October 1993) is a Moldovan professional footballer who plays as a defensive midfielder or a centre back for Liga II club Concordia Chiajna.

 Club career

 Carp made his way through the youth system of the Ukrainian football club FC Shakhtar Donetsk.

 In January 2012 Carp signed a three-year deal with Ukrainian Premier League side FC Dynamo Kyiv.

 On 27 January 2017, he joined a Russian Premier League club FC Ufa on a 3.5-year contract.
 On 18 January 2021, he exercised the option to terminate his contract early.

 On 28 October 2021, he signed a one-year contract with Romanian club Dinamo București.

 On 13 July 2022, Carp returned to Ufa.
+Carp left Ufa following their relegation to the third-tier Russian Second League in June 2023.

+In June 2023, Carp returned to Romania when he joined UTA Arad on a one-year contract with the option for a further year.

 International career

 On 14 August 2013, Carp made his debut for the Moldova national football team in a friendly match against Andorra.

 Personal life

 His father, Ilie Carp, was a football scout and coach, who previously managed in Moldova, Belarus, Kazakhstan and Azerbaijan.